embiem/react-parcel-min/README.md

 Parcel does the heavy lifting internally.
 [Learn more about Parcel](https://parceljs.org/getting_started.html).

-The only necessary config is for [babel](https://babeljs.io/), as we want to compile React'S JSX to browser-compatible JavaScript code.
+The only necessary config is for [babel](https://babeljs.io/), as we want to compile React's JSX to browser-compatible JavaScript code.
 That's why there's the `.babelrc` file and the corresponding preset [`babel-preset-react`](https://babeljs.io/docs/plugins/preset-react/) as dev-dependency in the `package.json` file.

 ## Beyond the Starter Code